 “Our owners love the owner portals.
 Our tenants love the tenant portals.
 With Propertyware, you can go in, do a direct deposit, create the owner statement, and publish it to their portal, or email it to them.” – Michele Fox / Fox Rental Management

 When you’re working to facilitate stress free property management for your owners, contact Propertyware.
 We have the rental property management software that will make your life (and the life of the property owners you work with) easier.
-Sign up for a free trial today and see how our software can make you a more organized and efficient property manager.
+Contact sales today and see how our software can make you a more organized and efficient property manager.